 I don’t want to fail.
 I’m stubborn so failure is a big thing for me.
 When I first started, people weren’t really coming in.
 I was struggling with how to move forward and I was wrestling with whether I actually wanted to start something so I decided to put it out there.
 I announced it to the world for accountability because if I did it too quietly I knew that was like saying it wasn’t going to be successful.
 That’s one thing that kept me going – people knowing.

 The other thing was, the more I got into the work, the more I saw the potential of the freedom to control my own schedule.
 I had other opportunities come up and I went for them.
-And the anxiety was, if I take this job am I going to lose the ability to make decisions for me and create my own life.

 What keeps you grounded?